• [email protected]

 • Entrance fees while visiting UNESCO world heritage sites during sightseeing in Kathmandu.

-• Your trekking and climbing insurances and evacuation in an emergency.
+• Your trekking and climbing insurance and evacuation in an emergency.

 • Hard drinks, cold drinks, and bottled water.